 The 2 pieces of equipment are:

-Whistle/Horn – A necessary piece of equipment is a whistle ( which most coaches have) or some sort of air horn.
+Whistle/Horn – A necessary piece of equipment is a whistle ( which most coaches have) or air horn.
 The air horn can be used to both start and stop the period.
-It’s also loud enough where every coach can hear it and not mistake it for a whistle that may be used in another drill.
+It’s also loud enough where every coach can hear it and not mistake it for a whistle used in another drill.

-It’s beneficial to have someone on the staff, who’s job is to manage the clock.
-If you’re a youth coach, maybe it’s a parent who doesn’t necessarily want to coach, but wants to help out.
-High school it may be a student volunteer who can control it.
+It’s beneficial to have someone on the staff whose job is to manage the clock.
+If you’re a youth coach, maybe it’s a parent who doesn’t necessarily want to coach but wants to help out.
+In high school, it may be a student volunteer who can control it.
 We recommend having someone dedicated to clock management throughout practice.

 Free Practice Script

 If you’re looking for a practice script that can help you manage your whole team, it’s available free in the box below!
-We’ve made it easy for teams with 100+ kids (who use a 2 platoon system), or for smaller teams that have less than 60 kids, to be able to manage their practices.
+We’ve made it easy for teams with 100+ kids (who use a 2 platoon system) or smaller teams with less than 60 kids to manage their practices.

-Below is an empty script, which we provide for teams who have players that play both ways.
+Below is an empty script, which we provide for teams that have players that play both ways.